Axiall chlorine leak victims may be entitled to compensation.

 Industry provides many benefits to the communities in which they exist: jobs, tax revenue, etc. However, those benefits come with hefty costs that aren’t always predictable or foreseeable to those living in the community.

-Residents of Marshall and Wetzel Counties experienced one of those costs on the morning of Saturday, August 27, 2016, when a rail car holding approximately 30,000 gallons of pressurized liquid chlorine ruptured at the Axiall Chemical plant near Proctor, West Virginia.
+Residents of Marshall and Wetzel Counties experienced one of those costs, an axiall chlorine leak, on the morning of Saturday, August 27, 2016, when a rail car holding approximately 30,000 gallons of pressurized liquid chlorine ruptured at the Axiall Chemical plant near Proctor, West Virginia.

 The rupture produced a massive chlorine gas cloud that traveled south on and near the Ohio River.
 Because of the hazardous and toxic nature of the chlorine cloud, residents of Proctor, Kent, and other communities were evacuated by county officials.